 I’m not aware of any official Fun Theory in the field of learning.
 But fun shimmers under the surface of motivation and focus like a very big fish.
 And the fish named Fun shouldn’t be ignored.

-I lifted the term Fun Theory from a Volkswagen campaign.
-Their videos have spread across the Internet.
-One shows busy commuters choosing an escalator instead of a staircase.
+I lifted the term Fun Theory from an old Volkswagen campaign.
+One of their videos shows busy commuters choosing an escalator instead of a staircase.
 People are rarely motivated to do otherwise.
 But when the same stairs were transformed into a giant electronic piano sixty-six percent more people chose to hop, dance and run up those musical steps.
 Fun works.
 (It also sends the Volkswagen logo around the world in a great example of viral marketing.)

 It’s no surprise that pleasure is motivating, although what one person finds enjoyable may not be remotely engaging for the next person.